haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 Segment ID to use during docking -> B
 </a>

-* **Step3X:** Repeat Step3 as many times as required based on the stochiometry you choose from the DisVis results (from 2 to 5 molecules).
+* **Step3X:** Repeat Step3 as many times as required based on the stoichiometry you choose from the DisVis results (from 2 to 5 molecules).
 For this unfold the **Third Molecule menu** and additional ones as needed.

 <a class="prompt prompt-info">
 XX molecule: where is the structure provided? -> "I am submitting it"